On this page

 - what form of tax relief is being used.

-This tool is only valid for pay days that fall on or after 6 April 2015 up to and including 4 April 2017.
-The tool will be updated in March 2017 for pay dates up to and including 4 April 2018.
-Therefore, you will need to download the tool again.
+This tool is only valid for pay days that fall on or after 6 April 2015 up to and including 4 April 2018.
+Please note that we cannot guarantee that it will continue to be supported after this date with further updates.

 Please note that the pension scheme may require you to calculate contributions using a different formula to that used in the tool.